 Required by law means a mandate contained in law that compels an entity to make a use or disclosure of protected health information and that is enforceable in a court of law.
-Required by law includes, but is not limited to, court orders and court-ordered warrants; subpoenas or summons issued by a court, grand jury, a governmental or tribal inspector general, or an administrative body authorized to require the production of information; a civil or an authorized investigative demand; Medicare conditions of participation with respect to health care providers participating in the program; and statutes or regulations that require production of information, including statutes or regulations that require such information if payment is sought under a government program providing public benefits.
+Required by law includes, but is not limited to, court orders and court-ordered warrants; subpoenas or summons issued by a court, grand jury, a governmental or tribal inspector general, or an administrative body authorized to require the production of information; a civil or an authorized investigative demand; Medicare conditions of participation with respect to health care providers participating in the program; and statutes or regulations that require the production of information, including statutes or regulations that require such information if payment is sought under a government program providing public benefits.

 [68 FR 8374, Feb.
 20, 2003, as amended at 74 FR 42767, Aug.
-24, 2009]
+24, 2009; 78 FR 34266, June 7, 2013]

-- (a) Except as otherwise provided, the standards, requirements, and implementation specifications adopted under this part apply to the following entities: - (1) A health plan. - (2) A health care clearinghouse. - (3) A health care provider who transmits any health information in electronic form in connection with a transaction covered by this subchapter. - (b) Where provided, the standards, requirements, and implementation specifications adopted under this part apply to a business associate.
-When a health care clearinghouse creates or receives protected health information as a business associate of another covered entity, or other than as a business associate of a covered entity, the clearinghouse must comply with § 164.105 relating to organizational requirements for covered entities, including the designation of health care components of a covered entity.
+- (a) Except as otherwise provided, the standards, requirements, and implementation specifications adopted under this part apply to the following entities: - (1) A health plan.

+- (2) A health care clearinghouse. - (3) A health care provider who transmits any health information in electronic form in connection with a transaction covered by this subchapter. - (b) Where provided, the standards, requirements, and implementation specifications adopted under this part apply to a business associate.